Tim-Mclennan/Employee-List/README.md

 ```

 - Testing:
 For Java, I wrote a integration tests that test the functionality and communication of my controller and service layers.
 This can be accessed at 'employeelistServer\src\test\java\employeelist\com\employeelist\EmployeeControllerIntTest.java'.
 This integration test can be run via the command 'mvn test'.
+Please note that you will need to download maven to run this test in your terminal.

+Furtheremore, I also wrote Vitest tests in my React components using the React Testing Library.
+These tests can be run using 'npm run test'.

 - React hooks
 - SCSS mixins (Preset variables for screen sizes and themes).